 By the time you’ve felt your way through it all, if you’ve really taken the time to feel, you will see the pointlessness in reacting and the pure gold that responding with your actions is.
 The more you do this, the more you will respect yourself.
 You will feel confident knowing that no one can ever mess with you to the point of unlocking your reactivity for their own egoic survival.

 When you have your own back, you’ll never need anyone else to have it.
 You’ll just appreciate it if they do and not take it personally/flush if they don’t.

 When it comes to knowing how to control your emotions, I couldn’t control mine when it came to a certain physical type of man I was attracted to.
 It didn’t matter how many red flags there were, I couldn’t help myself.

 I also could not control my emotions to be attracted to good men who didn’t fit this stupid physical ideal I had.

 My heart was only open to closed doors and closed to the open ones that I claimed to want.
 I was all about the superficial because I had no substance.

 When it comes to looks, keeping yourself up MATTERS.
 I always try to put my best foot forward and be as healthy as I can.
 I take pride in caring for myself and my body – superficially and substantially.

 There definitely needs to be a physical attraction, but always make sure to take the time to really get to know someone.
 If you focus on substance and connection instead of physicality, you will find that people show you who they are very fast.

-It’s amazing how incredibly attractive someone can become when they are given a chance to show you who they are.
-Instead of being judged by the standard of a genetic lottery.
+It’s amazing how incredibly attractive someone can become when they are given a chance to show you who they are – instead of being judged for either winning or losing a genetic lottery.